David L. Ricken: Coadjutor Bishop and Bishop of Cheyenne

 On December 14, 1999, Ricken was appointed as coadjutor bishop of the Diocese of Cheyenne by Pope John Paul II to assist Bishop Joseph Hart.
-Ricken received his episcopal consecration in Rome on January 6, 2000, from John Paul II, with Archbishops Giovanni Re and Marcello Zago serving as co-consecrators, in St. Peter's Basilica.
+Ricken received his episcopal consecration in Rome on January 6, 2000, from John Paul II, with Archbishops Giovanni Battista Re and Marcello Zago serving as co-consecrators, in St. Peter's Basilica.
 When Hart retired on September 26, 2001, Ricken automatically succeeded him as bishop of Cheyenne.

-In early 2002, Hart was accused of repeatedly coercing a 14-year-old boy to expose himself in 1977, when Hart was auxiliary bishop in Cheyenne.
+In early 2002, Hart was accused of repeatedly coercing a 14-year-old boy to expose himself in 1977, when Hart was an auxiliary bishop in Cheyenne.
 Ricken said that he spoke to Hart about the changes and believed him to be innocent.
 Hart was cleared in July 2002.

 Ricken co-founded Wyoming Catholic College in Lander, Wyoming, in 2005 and established the Wyoming School of Catholic Thought at the new college.
 Ricken also founded the John Paul II Catholic School in Gillette, Wyoming, and oversaw the construction of a new building for St. Mary's Catholic School in Cheyenne.